Poncho Balón

-Poncho Balón (also known as Poncho Football in English) is a series of Mexican animated television shorts that ran on Canal 5 during the 2006 FIFA World Cup.
-It aired a total of 31 shorts.
+Poncho Balón (also known as Poncho Football in English) is a Mexican animated television short miniseries that ran on Canal 5 during the 2006 FIFA World Cup.
+It aired for a total of 31 short episodes.
 The show stars Humberto Vélez as the title character, who is best known for dubbing Homer Simpson in the Spanish-language version of The Simpsons.

-The series was produced by Ánima Estudios and Estación Espacial and was created by Carlos Cuarón, René Castillo, Juan Elias Tovar, and Luis Usablaca.
+The miniseries was a major co-production by Ánima Estudios and Estación Espacial and was created by Carlos Cuarón, René Castillo, Juan Elias Tovar, and Luis Usablaca.

 Plot

 The plot revolves on a clumsy, dim-witted, anthropomorphic soccer ball, named Poncho, who's trying to achieve his dreams of playing for the 2006 World Cup Final in Germany.
 As he journeys around the world, he faces a series of shenanigans and failed attempts while reaching to his final destination.

 Broadcast history

 Poncho Balón is broadcast on the following stations worldwide: